What are Voting Shares?

-Perhaps the most important attribute of common stock is that their holders are the last in line when it comes to getting their back.
-If the company goes bankrupt and has to sell off all its assets, the cash from the first goes to pay off lenders, employees, and lawyers.
+Perhaps the most important attribute of common stock is that their holders are the last in line when it comes to getting their money back.
+If the company goes bankrupt and has to sell off all its assets, the cash from the asset sale first goes to pay off lenders, employees, and lawyers.
 The shareholders get whatever is left (which is usually nothing, or just a few pennies for every dollar they originally invested).

 This pecking order is why preferred stock, the other popular category of stock, exists.
 Although preferred shares aren't usually voting shares, they usually receive a steady dividend and their claim to the company's assets 'outrank' the common stockholders' claims (i.e., in the event of bankruptcy, the company must pay off lenders, preferred shareholders, employees, and lawyers before the common shareholders get anything).